50Wliu/three.github.io/_posts/2016-10-10-Virtual-Linux-Windows.md

 this case, I install `base-devel` because I plan to use this for development.
 This includes tools like `make`, `sudo` and `gcc`.
 I will assume you have these installed for the rest of the tutorial, but they are also trivial to install only when needed.
 The `base` package is required.
+I also install `vim` at this stage, however `nano` is included in `base`.

-    # pacstrap /mnt base base-devel
+    # pacstrap /mnt base base-devel vim

 Set your fstab file to automatically mount the drive.